Straight talk about safety.

 Serious side effects.

-Norditropin® can cause serious side effects, including:
+Norditropin® may cause serious side effects, including:

-- high risk of death in people who have critical illnesses because of heart or stomach surgery, trauma, or serious breathing (respiratory) problems
+- high risk of death in people who have critical illnesses because of heart or stomach surgery, trauma or serious breathing (respiratory) problems

-- high risk of death in children with Prader-Willi syndrome who are severely obese or have breathing problems, including sleep apnea
+- high risk of sudden death in children with Prader-Willi syndrome who are severely obese or have breathing problems, including sleep apnea

 - hip and knee pain or a limp in children (slipped capital femoral epiphysis)